EYFE Policy 2020

 - Trips out including transport.
 Please note that for some trips we will require an entrance or other fee to be paid separately but this is rare

-- Nature Kids trips, resources, staffing, transport to and from
+- Kitchen garden trips, resources, staffing, transport to and from

-- Home cooked food – 5 meals per day – breakfast, am snack, lunch, pm snack and evening tea
+- Home cooked pescaterian sustainable food cooked by a professional chef – 5 meals per day – breakfast, am snack, lunch, pm snack and evening tea

-- Nursey social events – summer BBQ and Christmas mulled wine mince pie and singing evening
+- Nursery social events – summer family BBQ and sports day and festive Christmas mulled wine mince pie and singing evening (both lots of fun)

 Fee Structure for sessions including funded hours